 Modern proxies (e.g., Envoy) allow the user to extend their functionality.
 One common extension they allow is to call into an external service to ask if a request is allowed or denied.
 This is especially useful since it allows extending existing proxies of a Service Mesh (e.g., Istio) with the functionality described above.
-In Envoy, this extension interface is called the envoy.ext_authz filter.
+Envoy calls this extension interface the envoy.ext_authz filter.
 So instead of writing our own proxy, we can implement this interface and extend existing proxies, lowering the barrier-to-entry and improving efficiency.

 The AuthService is an implementation of Envoy’s

 every request that reaches Envoy, it will make a request to the AuthService to

 The AuthService is configured through environment variables, defined in a

 configuration options along with their default values and explanations in the AuthService README.